 Step-3.
 Now we will make tyre cut out in the front_fender mesh.

 After Step-2 left click just above the end of the tyre-cover to place the cursor (see Image-5a).
 Get into Side view and place the cursor at the middle of the tyre (see Image5b).
 Add a circle of 16 vertices.
-In the Fig I had exited the mesh edit mode before adding the circle but you can do it in edit mode also.
+In the Fig I had exited the mesh edit mode before adding the circle but you can do it in edit mode as well.
 The circle will provide a good starting point to make the tyre cut out in the front_fender mesh.

 |Image5a.
 Cursor position in the top view.|